NCAS-CMS/cfa-conventions/source/cfa.md

 aggregated variable's units, unless they are already equal, by applying the appropriate additive offset and/or multiplicative scale factor to the fragment's data.
-For reference time units, the calendars of the aggregated variable and a fragment must be equivalent.
-For fragments contained in the parent file or external netCDF files, the fragment's units and calendar are defined int he usual way as variable attributes.
+For reference time units, the calendars of the aggregated variable and a fragment must also be equivalent.
+For fragments contained in the parent file or external netCDF files, the fragment's units and calendar are defined in the usual way as variable attributes.
 Specification of the units and calendar for fragments stored in other file formats is not described in these conventions.

-For instance, if the aggregated variable units are `"days since 2001-01-01"` and a fragment has units of `"days since 2002-01-1"` then the reference time of the fragments units are changed to the earlier date by subtracting 365 from the fragment's data.
+For instance, if the aggregated variable units are `"days since 2001-01-01"` in the Gregorian calendar, and a fragment has units of `"days since 2002-01-1"` in the same calendar then the reference time of the fragment's units are changed to the earlier date by subtracting 365 from the fragment's data.

 ### Missing dimensions